 Many smaller health organizations lack the resources necessary to monitor their own compliance.
-Consequently, Knudsen and his team knew that ensuring compliance for their platform would be paramount for these health organizations to lower their own risk of engaging in noncompliant communications with patients, such as sending and receiving PHI through personal text messages rather than through a platform that protects the exchange of PHI.
+Consequently, Knudsen and his team knew that ensuring compliance for their platform would be paramount for these home health and technology enabled care organizations to lower their own risk of engaging in noncompliant communications with patients, such as sending and receiving PHI through personal text messages rather than through a platform that protects the exchange of PHI.
 Additionally, as Synzi continues to scale to serve large enterprises, awareness and proof of compliance becomes even more critical for building and maintaining trust with customers.

 Having worked with ClearDATA previously, Knudsen looked to ClearDATA from the start.
 With ClearDATA, Knudsen said, Synzi “gains validation on our approach to developing the platform, without having to build it from scratch ourselves.”
-Knudsen appreciates that ClearDATA acts as a trusted advisor, helping Synzi determine the best way to use AWS services to keep its platform compliant and its sensitive data secure.
+Knudsen appreciates that ClearDATA acts as a trusted advisor, helping Synzi determine the best way to use AWS services to keep its telehealth platform compliant and its sensitive data secure.
 “Working with ClearDATA was a great way to design a secure and compliant application from the beginning, leveraging the insight and expertise that the ClearDATA architects provide in that process,” said Knudsen.

 Synzi finds a great deal of value in ClearDATA’s Automated Safeguards.
 For Knudsen, Automated Safeguards serve as one more peace of mind, from an operational perspective, to ensure that all of Synzi’s services are secure and running up-to-date.
 Moreover, Automated Safeguards allow Synzi’s technical operations team to concentrate on internal development, while ClearDATA focuses on DevOps “blocking and tackling,” through the software automation of backups, anti-virus, encryption, and audit logs.

 Synzi is currently in the midst of a SOC 2 audit, so the virtual care company can gain a certification for SOC 2 compliance.
 The Compliance Dashboard has helped Synzi throughout this audit, enabling the team to document and view how they are managing their technology.
-By sharing the credentials and capabilities of their partner, ClearDATA, Synzi can speak confidently to the security of their platform and how it is managed.
+By sharing the credentials and capabilities of their partner, ClearDATA, Synzi can speak confidently to the security of their technology enabled care platform and how it is managed.
 Synzi’s team also gained operational efficiencies and can focus more on their core competencies since ClearDATA takes care of building out a compliance dashboard as well as automation around configuring and keeping services compliant.
-As Synzi continues to grow and scale, the organization finds value in the fact that ClearDATA will scale along with them and continue supporting their innovative efforts by keeping them safe and secure.
+As Synzi continues to grow and scale, the organization finds value in the fact that ClearDATA will scale along with them and continue supporting their innovative telehealth and home health efforts by keeping them safe and secure.